influxdata/docs-v2/content/kapacitor/v1.6/working/api.md

 #### Example

 Get information about a task using defaults.
+If a task is associated with a template, the template ID is included in the response.

 ```
 GET /kapacitor/v1/tasks/TASK_ID